vigneswara-propelo/harness-core/README.md

       mvn -f tools/ clean install -DskipTests
       ```

    1. Setup Checkstyle plugin.
-In `Preferences -> Other settings -> Checkstyle` add `tools/config/target/config-0.0.1-SNAPSHOT-jar-with-dependencies.jar` and `tools/checkstyle/target/checkstyle-0.0.1-SNAPSHOT.jar` jars in the repo to the 3rd party checks classpath.
+In `Preferences -> Tools -> Checkstyle` add `tools/config/target/config-0.0.1-SNAPSHOT-jar-with-dependencies.jar` and `tools/checkstyle/target/checkstyle-0.0.1-SNAPSHOT.jar` jars in the repo to the 3rd party checks classpath.
 Add configuration file `harness_checks.xml` (Choose the option to resolve the file from the 3rd party checks classpath - it's within the config jar) and choose it as the default active.
 Set scan scope to  `java sources including tests`.
 In case Intellij complains about missing Harness rule files add following jar to Third-Party Checks `tools/checkstyle/target/checkstyle-0.0.1-SNAPSHOT.jar`.
 Additionally, check version of Checkstyle plugin to be 8.20 `Preferences > Tools > Checkstyle > Checkstyle Version:`
    *  ![config image](img/checkstyle-config-pre.png).
    *  ![config image](img/checkstyle-config.png).
 7. Change settings to mark injected fields as assigned.
-(Settings > Editor > Inspections > Java > Declaration Redundancy > Unused Declarations>Entry Points >
+(Preferences -> Editor -> Inspections -> Java -> Declaration Redundancy -> Unused Declarations -> Entry Points ->
-   Annotations > Mark field as implicitly written if annotated by) Click add, then search for "Inject".
+   Annotations -> Mark field as implicitly written if annotated by) Click add, then search for "Inject".
 Add both google and javax annotations.
    *  ![config image](img/annotation_config.png).

 8. Increase Build Process Heap Size (Preferences > Build, Execution, Development > Compiler, search for "Build Process Heap Size" and set it to 2048 or higher if you still see an out of memory exception in future)